Our Response to COVID-19

 - We have increased our supply of Personal Protective Equipment (PPE).

-- Nutrition consultation and counseling have been temporarily suspended.
+- Nutrition consultation and counseling have temporarily moved to TeleHealth.

 - We have daily staff updates to review policies and keep our staff informed of changes.

-While we have mobilized quickly, the last week is a reminder of how much our community needs us to remain open and continue to serve the health needs of this community.
+While we have mobilized quickly, the last couple of months is a reminder of how much our community needs us to remain open and continue to serve the health needs of this community.
 Many of our patients would not have access to medications, if not for our dispensary.
 While TeleHealth is a solution for some of our patients, many do not have access to smartphones or computers.

 We are taking extra measures to keep our patients and staff healthy.